elves/elvish.io/src/ref/language.md

 ▶ [lorem ipsum foo bar]
 ```

-Note that commas have no special meanings and just represent themselves, so
+Note that commas have no special meanings and are valid bareword characters,
-don't use them to separate elements:
+so don't use them to separate elements:

 ```elvish-transcript
 ~> li = [a, b]